 Hospitals are outsourcing brain scan analysis to Indian nationals, so I’d assume those same doctors are qualified to provide treatment too.
 Many foreign doctors are being certified in the U.S. and U.K. I won’t hesitate to buy a $150 ticket to Mexico City to meet an English speaking doctor.

 One of my favorite things to do is slow travel which puts me on the road for months at a time.
 I use medical services in every country and pay cash for preventative care or purchase local insurance if I’ll stay put for a while.

 I’ll admit it – the first few times, I had unreasonable fears like imagining my foot getting amputated when my original symptoms were a sore throat.
 Fortunately, nothing like that happened or I wouldn’t be publishing this article.

 Here’s a short list of health-related experiences I’ve had during travel:

 Affordable Insurance Plans

 In 2018, I traveled in Colombia for 6 months and bought a private health insurance plan from one of the country’s top insurers.
 They offered two plans to foreigners:

 Option 1: Provided 100% coverage and $0 deductible for treatment at $90 per month.
 The plan included health, dental, and eyes along with a $10 USD copay.
 Treatment received outside of Colombia had to qualify as an emergency.

 Option 2: At a cost of $120, extended the same full coverage available in Colombia to 9 other Latin American countries as travel insurance lasting 90 days.
 The 90 day counter resets upon return to Colombian soil.

 My favorite part of the plan was the vast amount of in-network health providers available.
 I contacted specialists without needing the insurer’s authorization or a doctor’s referral.

 I used every service possible and didn’t experience any issues.
 My insurance agent gave me his WhatsApp number and assisted me when needed.

-Whenever I deactivate my Colombian insurance, IMG becomes my preferred travel health insurance provider for emergency coverage.
+Whenever I travel beyond the coverage of my Colombian insurance, IMG becomes my preferred travel health insurance provider for global emergency coverage.
 At this moment a zero deductible IMG policy costs me $43 per month.